 Iris Teen Tzedakah

-Iris Teen Tzedakah is a one-year program open to high schoolers in grades 9-10 that focuses on philanthropy, Jewish education, and leadership.
-Iris Advisors (that’s what we call the teen participants) will explore how our Greater MetroWest community responds to people in need locally, globally, and in Israel.
+Iris Teen Tzedakah focuses on the values of philanthropy, Jewish education, and leadership.
+It is a one-year program open to rising 9th and 10th graders.
+Iris Advisors (that’s what we call the teen participants) explore how the Greater MetroWest community responds to people in need locally, globally, and in Israel.